-*Itinerary and pricing subject to change until brochure publication.
+Itinerary and pricing subject to change until brochure publication.

     A member of Dartmouth's first four-year class to matriculate women, Beattie earned her degree in mathematics.
 She is in the Dartmouth Rowing Hall of Fame and has coached in Boston, Seattle, Montreal and at Dartmouth.
 She was head coach for the U.S. Women's Junior National Team and is the founder of one of the first masters women's crews in the country.

     Beattie was active in the alumni admissions interviewing program, class fundraising and reunion committee work.
 In 2001 she joined the Alumni Council and was elected president of the Council in 2006.
 In 2006 she received a Dartmouth College Citation as co-chair of a fundraising effort that achieved the highest percentage of donors for a 30th reunion.
 She served as the alumni representative on the Presidential Search Committee in 2008, and, in 2010, she was chosen for the Dartmouth College Alumni Award, the College's highest honor for alumni service.
-She is the daughter of a ’45, the wife of a ’76 classmate and the mother of an '07 and an ’09, and is married to her classmate Jim Beattie '76, the former Yankee and Mariner pitcher who will be joining her on this trip.
+She is the daughter of a ’45, the mom of an '07 and an ’09, and is married to her classmate Jim Beattie '76, the former Yankee and Mariner pitcher who will be joining her on this trip.